 Is a Scooter a Vehicle?
 Appeals Court Says ‘Yes’ and State Farm Must Pay UM Claim [Boss Insurance]

-Is A Scooter A Vehicle?
-Appeals Court Says ‘Yes’ And State Farm Must Pay Um Claim
+Is a Scooter a Vehicle?
+Appeals Court Says ‘Yes’ and State Farm Must Pay UM Claim

 New You can now listen to the Insurance Journal articles!